 Additional income can be directed towards savings, investments, or paying off debt more quickly — and in most cases, the issue is not that people aren’t frugal enough but that their income is too low for any meaningful savings.

-There are several ways to beat this cost-of-living trap, including side gigs, negotiating a raise, or switching to a higher-paying job.
+There are several ways to beat this cost-of-living trap and is possibly attainable by using albert app, including side gigs, negotiating a raise, or switching to a higher-paying job.
 If necessary, invest in new skills or certifications.

 Practice Economic Discipline